UdaySubbisetty/Task/README.md

 - **Infinite Scrolling**: Uses virtualization to render a large list of items fetched dynamically from an API (via **jsonplaceholder**).
 - **React Hooks**: State management, API calls, and memoization are done using React hooks.
-- **Redux**: Global state management for handling app data like fetching lists and managing scroll positions.
 - **Cross-Platform**: Code is shared between mobile (React Native CLI) and web, with platform-specific logic and components.

 ## Technologies Used